timmitra/timmitra/README.md

 #### Work

-I'm an Sr. Engineering Manager, iOS at SpotHero since July 2022.
+I'm a Sr. Engineering Manager, iOS at [SpotHero](https://spothero.com), since July 2022.
 I was iOS Engineering Manager at TD Bank from January 2016 to June 2022.
+I've been running [iT Guy Technologies](https://www.it-guy.com) since April 2005.

 #### Conference Talks